pootiney/Game-Design-face-emotion-recognition-autism/README.md

     public class make_face : MonoBehaviour
     {
-       public int sprite_count; // this variable changes the face public GameObject eye_l; // this is the left eye game object public GameObject eye_r; // this is the right eye game object public GameObject mouth; // this is the mouth game object public Transform tr_1;
-       public Transform tr_2;
+       public int sprite_count; // this variable changes the face public GameObject eye_l; // this is the left eye game object \(Base class for all entities in Unity Scenes.\) public GameObject eye_r; // this is the right eye game object public GameObject mouth; // this is the mouth game object public Transform tr_1; //Every object in a Scene has a Transform.
+It's used to store and manipulate the position, rotation and scale of the object. public Transform tr_2;
        public Transform tr_3;
        public Vector3 v;